Do Not Sell or Share My Personal Information

 The short answer

-In most homes, heating and cooling (HVAC) is the single biggest electricity user — the U.S. EIA puts space heating and cooling at over half of annual home energy use.
+What uses the most electricity in a home?
+Heating and cooling (HVAC) is the single biggest user — the U.S. EIA puts space heating and cooling together at over half of a home's annual energy use.
 Water heating, EV charging, the clothes dryer, and the always-on refrigerator round out the top five.
 Solar plus a battery offsets the load that runs during expensive peak hours.

 By Vinnie Curcie, Founder & CEO